 This is a reference to the 1966 television series Batman.
 Batman's sidekick Robin was known for saying "Holy (insert), Batman!" whenever they encountered something startling.

 Diane Keaton is an Academy Award-winning actress, director, and producer.
-Most famous for her role in Annie Hall, she is known for wearing men's clothing.
+She is probably best-known for playing the title-role in Woody Allen's Oscar-winning 1977 film Annie Hall, where she popularized women wearing mannish clothing.

 Chandler: An invitation to the At First Sight premiere?